Anandtech09/Vue_User_management-To-Do/README.md

 A basic Firebase Cloud Function is implemented to trigger on specific events, such as the creation of a new To-Do item.
 This function logs actions and can perform other simple tasks.
 The function helps in automating backend processes and integrating server-side logic.

 - Extensions
 The project includes a Firebase Extension for image resizing.
 This extension demonstrates the capability of extending app functionality with minimal code.
-The extension automatically resizes images uploaded to Firebase Storage, ensuring they meet size requirements and optimize performance.
+The extension automatically resizes images uploaded to Firebase Storage, ensuring they meet size requirements and optimize performance.[ you can upload image of type: jpeg ,webp ,png ,gif ]

 - Analytics
 Firebase Analytics is integrated into the app to track key user interactions.
 Metrics such as login frequency, the number of To-Do items created, and feature usage statistics are collected and analyzed.
 This helps in understanding user behavior and improving the app’s features.